Herdora/chisel/docs/contact.md

 - 📖 Contributing to documentation
 - 🤝 Helping other community members

-**You make Chisel better for everyone!**
+**You make Keys & Caches better for everyone!**

-We're excited to see what you'll build with Chisel.
+We're excited to see what you'll build with Keys & Caches.
 Don't hesitate to reach out - we're here to help you succeed! 🌟

 ---

-*Happy coding, and welcome to the Chisel community! 🚀*
+*Happy coding, and welcome to the Keys & Caches community! 🚀*